demidenm/PyReliMRI/docs/similarity_funcs.rst

 permute_images
 ----------------

-The `permute_images()` function is, for a lack of a better word, a wrapper over the `image_similarity()` function.
-It \
+The `permute_images()` function is, for a lack of a better word, a wrapper over the `image_similarity()` function \
-takes in similar values, except this time instead if `imgfile1` and `imgfile2` it's a list of paths to NifTi images. \
+within the similarity module.
+It takes in similar values, except this time instead if `imgfile1` and `imgfile2` \
+it's a list of paths to NifTi images.
 Otherwise, all of the same rules apply as described above.
+To review, \
-To review, the inputs to the `permute_images()` function are:
+the inputs to the `permute_images()` function are:

 * `nii_filelist`: Which is a list of NII files, (e.g., ["/path/dir/path_to_img1.nii.gz", "/path/dir/path_to_img2.nii.gz", "/path/dir/path_to_img3.nii.gz")
 * `mask`: The mask is optional, but it is the path to the mask (e.g., /path/dir/path_to_img_mask.nii.gz)